Maggie's Milk

 You can use this game to work on fine motor skills, creativity, math, and more.

-Here’s eight different ways we’ve played Battleship.
+Here’s seven different ways we’ve played Battleship.

 1. Making Letters